Dennis Edwards, President and CEO

 Prior to joining the Greater Raleigh CVB in 2007, Edwards served as the Senior Vice President for the Greater Fort Lauderdale Convention and Visitors Bureau for 10 years.
 A 34-year CVB veteran, Edwards was also the Director of Sales for the Greater Houston CVB and, prior to that, served as the Director of Sales for the Palm Springs Desert Resorts CVB.

 Loren Gold is the Executive Vice President for the Greater Raleigh Convention and Visitors Bureau.
 As the Executive Vice President, Gold is responsible for leading the development of strategic sales and marketing programs, including brand management, market research, marketing communications, IT, advertising and public affairs.

-Gold is member of the Destination Marketing Association International (DMAI) Technology Committee, the Professional Convention Management Association and Meeting Professionals International.
+Gold currently seves on the Destination Marketing Association International (DMAI) Board of Directors and is a member of the Professional Convention Management Association and Meeting Professionals International.
 He is Chair of the Triangle Regional Film Commission and is a past Chair of the DMAI Sales and Marketing Committee.
 He is a biannual guest lecturer at East Carolina University's School of Hospitality Management.

 With more than 20 years of senior sales management experience, Gold previously held positions in the Washington, D.C., area as Director of National Sales in Wyndham International's National Sales Office, as well as National Sales Manager for Marriott Hotels and Resorts.

 Gold founded City Reps Inc., the country's first company dedicated exclusively to multiple CVB representation.
 He generated meeting and tradeshow business leads for Bureaus in Cincinnati, Houston, Long Beach, Memphis, Minneapolis, Providence and San Jose.